This may surprise you, but chocolate is a relatively healthy food.

 Personally, while I agree that it’s best to limit sugar, I think small amounts of dark chocolate are acceptable.

-Overall, it’s just not worth restricting something with so many health benefits.
-This thought is especially the case when we consider how little sugar 85%+ chocolate has.
+Overall, it’s just not worth restricting something with various health benefits for such a small amount.
+This is especially the case when we consider how little sugar 85%+ chocolate has.

 Key Point: The lead contamination is a concern.
 However, the benefits of dark chocolate outweigh the risks.